csiro-dcfp/doppyo/README.md

 1. ``skill`` : functions for assessing one data set relative to another (usually model output relative to observation).

+2. ``diagnostic`` : functions for computing various atmospheric and oceanic diagnostics.

-2. ``utils`` : general support functions for the pyLatte package.
+3. ``utils`` : general support functions for the pyLatte package.

-3. ``indices`` : functions for computing various indices in the ocean and atmosphere.
+4. ``indices`` : functions for computing various indices in the ocean and atmosphere.

 Some test modules are also avaliable in ``pylatte.test``.
 However, these are far from complete